BestTimesToVisit.com Logo

 transport

-Forget taxis for short hops; embrace the local ferries!
-They're incredibly cheap and offer stunning views of the backwaters, especially the ones connecting Alleppey to nearby villages.
-For longer distances between towns like Kochi and Alleppey, consider booking a bus ticket in advance via the Kerala State Road Transport Corporation (KSRTC) website or app to snag the best seats and avoid last-minute price hikes.
+Embrace the local ferries for inter-village travel on the backwaters – they're incredibly cheap and offer a fantastic glimpse into daily life.
+For longer distances between towns like Alleppey and Kochi, consider booking an AC bus ticket via the Kerala State Road Transport Corporation (KSRTC) website or app for comfort and reliability.

 food

-Don't miss a traditional 'sadya' served on a banana leaf, especially if you can find a local restaurant or homestay offering it.
-It's a vegetarian feast with numerous small dishes, and the experience of eating with your hands is part of the fun!
-Ask your hosts for recommendations for authentic Kerala cuisine beyond the tourist menus; places like 'Toddy Shops' (though be mindful of the potent local drink!) offer a truly local flavor.
+Don't miss out on a traditional 'Sadya' served on a banana leaf, especially if you can find a local restaurant or homestay offering it.
+It's a vegetarian feast with numerous dishes, and eating with your hands (right hand only!) is part of the authentic experience.

 culture

-Dress modestly when visiting temples or rural villages – think covering shoulders and knees.
-While the backwaters are relaxed, showing respect for local customs goes a long way.
-If you're invited into a home, it's polite to remove your shoes before entering.
+Dress modestly when visiting temples or religious sites; covering shoulders and knees is generally expected.
+While the backwaters are relaxed, showing respect for local customs will be greatly appreciated and enhance your interactions.

 money